 In Part Six, I went over the ups, downs, pros and cons of parents who manage their kids.
-This is lucky part seven, the last in a series of articles about finding music management.
 In this last installment I will go over the manager / investor archetype.
 If you would like to read the whole series you can start with the first article here.
 Our website blog is dedicated to providing educational information for artists and helps us introduce you to our services.
 If you are interested in music marketing and management services please contact us to see if we are a good fit for you.
-If not- please read on.
+Either way- please read on.

 “With Money Comes Compromise.”

 I don’t know where I first heard that, or if I am lifting a fairly famous quote without attribution but this statement has never been more true than in the case of a manager who gets his or her gig with the band because of the ability to invest.